Mark Seidman

 During his time at the FTC, Mark oversaw hundreds of merger investigations and, in his most recent position as head of the Mergers IV Division, was the lead government enforcer for transactions in a broad variety of sectors including the retail, consumer products, grocery, casino, and health care services industries.
 His agency experience has allowed him to work closely with regulators around the world, developing relationships that are invaluable given the increasing globalization of the merger review process.
 Likewise, Mark has also worked closely with state-level antitrust enforcers, especially as many state attorneys general have become more active in antitrust enforcement.
 Mark’s participation in the development of the FTC’s merger enforcement priorities, litigation strategies, and theories of antitrust harm allow him to provide practical, real-world guidance clients need to inform their business and M&A strategies.

-Mark has been a leading voice in competition policy across the federal government, with state governments, and internationally.
+While in government, Mark was a thought leader in competition policy issues across the federal government, with state governments, and internationally.
 As the leader of the Mergers IV Division, Mark was frequently called upon to brief the House Judiciary Committee and the Senate Commerce Committee on his division’s investigations and competition policy issues.
 He also interacted with state attorneys general on investigations and policy issues, and he testified at public hearings as an FTC representative.
 Mark has also engaged with competition enforcers across the globe, including the European Commission, the United Kingdom, Canada, and Brazil.
+The FTC has repeatedly recognized Mark’s accomplishments and expertise and he is a four-time recipient of the agency’s Janet Steiger Team Award and a three-time recipient of the agency’s Award for Superior Service.
+In 2009, he was the recipient of the agency’s Director’s Award and in 2008, he received the agency’s Award for Meritorious Service.

 Mark is an active member of the American Bar Association, Section of Antitrust Law and the American Health Law Association.

-Firm News & Announcements, Latest Thinking
+Firm News & Announcements, Awards and Recognition, Speaking Engagements, Latest Thinking

 Firm News & Announcements